 C) something you’re still working on, but you’ll send the earlier part for critiquing?

 D) something you’ve just started.
 You plan to write and have that chapter critiqued soon after?

 A. Definitely A. Except that for the most part, it’ll be short stories that I’m planning on submitting to magazines.
 But I do have this larger WIP that I need feedback on before I submit to agents.

 15. How often would you wish to exchange work to be critiqued and how many pages at a time?

 A. Right now, I’ll probably only be sending short stories once a month.
 Lately, they haven’t been very long – certainly under 4000 words.
 However, when I do send the larger WIP, it will be the full novel manuscript at once.
 I want people to evaluate the story in its entirety, not in bits and snatches.

 16. What are your strong points and areas of improvement as a writer?

-17. Rate your strength/weakness in the areas below using the following scale:
+17. Rate your strengths/weakness in the areas bellowing using the following scale:

 18. Describe the GMCs (goals, motivations, conflicts) for one of your characters.

 A. Casey is the main character in my novel KILL THE LAST ONE.
 His main goals are to escape the strange world of the Mock Universe, and to protect his younger brother Cameron.
 He’s motivated by his desire to survive and also by his love for his brother.
 However, he’s also fighting with Cameron because Casey did a couple stupid things upon entering the Mock Universe that resulted in the death of their younger brother Evan.
 In addition, Casey is the coveted “last one”, which means that if someone kills him, they get to go back to the real world.
 Fortunately, most people don’t know that Casey is the last one.
 Unfortunately, the one person who does know is the person who killed Evan.